-Creamy Leek and Pancetta Pappardelle for Two
+Creamy Leek and Pancetta Pappardelle Pasta

-I kind of feel like curling up in this bowl of creamy pappardelle and taking a nap.
-A wonderfully long nap filled with heavy cream, crispy pancetta, caramelized leeks, and a fluffy pile of parmigiano-reggiano for a pillow.
-Parmigiano-reggiano pillows!
-That should be a thing.
+I feel like curling up in this bowl of creamy Leek and Pancetta Pappardelle and taking a nap.
+A wonderfully long nap filled with heavy cream, crispy pancetta, caramelized leeks, and a fluffy pile of parmigiano-reggiano cheese.

 Pat yourself on the back, grab a fork, enjoy the compliments, and dive in!

-Creamy Leek and Pancetta Pappardelle for Two
+Creamy Leek and Pancetta Pappardelle Pasta

-- 1 tablespoon olive oil
+- 1 tablespoon extra virgin olive oil

-- 1 tablespoon unsalted butter
+- 1 tablespoon (15 g) unsalted butter

-- 2 ounces pancetta, finely diced
+- 2 ounces pancetta finely diced

-- sea salt
+- kosher salt

-- 1/2 cup heavy cream
+- ½ cup (120 mL) heavy cream

 - 2 teaspoons chopped fresh thyme leaves